sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 Cyber Threat Intelligence (CTI) is evidence-based knowledge about adversaries, including their indicators, tactics, motivations, and actionable advice against them.

-Intelligence differs from data and information and is the correlation of data and information to extract patterns of actions based on contextual analysis.
-Threat intelligence can be gathered internally, from the community and forums, or from external sources such as public sources and threat intelligence feeds.
+Intelligence is the correlation of data and information to extract patterns of actions based on contextual analysis.
+Threat intelligence can be gathered internally, from the community forums, or from external sources such as public sources and threat intelligence feeds.

 There are a few different types of intelligence:
-* **Strategic Intel**: Looks into the organization's threat landscape and maps out risk areas
+* **Strategic intel**: Looks into the organization's threat landscape and maps out risk areas
-* **Technical Intel**: Looks into evidence and artifacts of an attack performed by an adversary
+* **Technical intel**: Looks into evidence and artifacts of an attack performed by an adversary
-* **Tactical Intel**: Assesses adversaries' tactics, techniques, and procedures (TTPs)
+* **Tactical intel**: Assesses adversaries' tactics, techniques, and procedures (TTPs)
-* **Operational Intel**: Looks into the adversary's motives and intent to attack
+* **Operational intel**: Looks into the adversary's motives and intent to attack

 <details>